Beaulieu527/ma_breweries/README.md

 # MaBreweries

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/ma_breweries`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Brewery search that allows you to find all of the local Massachusetts breweries.
+You are able to list all of the breweries by name in a numbered list.
+Also you can search all of the breweries by Name, Brewery type, Street, and City.
+This CLI project is based on the Open Brewery DB API.
 ## Installation

 Add this line to your application's Gemfile: